Striped Headstander (Anostomus anostomus)

-These fish should also not be kept with other species that are particularly slow-moving or long-finned as they can be nippy and avoid fish that demand the same foods as the Striped Headstander as they may not appreciate the competition.
+You should also refrain from keeping these fish with slow-moving or long-finned fish as they can be nippy, and avoid fish that demand the same foods as the Striped Headstander as they may not appreciate the competition.
 In addition, fish like these will not do well with freshwater sharks such as Epalzeorhynchos or Hemiancistrus or Chinese Algae Eaters like Gyrinocheilus, among others.

 The Striped Headstander has an elongated body that resembles the shape of a pike.
 With its upward-pointing mouth and small, tapered head, this fish stands out from others.
 True to their name, these fish will spend most of their time in a "head-down" position.